airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 - [XMR.CARDS](https://xmr.cards/) A list of cards you can buy with XMR.

-- [Monerica](https://monerica.com/) A list of services and good you can buy with XMR.
+- [Monerica](https://monerica.com/) A list of services and goods you can buy with XMR.

+- [kycnotme](https://kycnot.me/) A list of services that are also not KYC.

+> [!NOTE]: some services can in fact be KYC such as prepaid cards so keep this in mind (visa/paypal).

 ---